eliyya/rcdb/README.md

-# revolt-bot
+# RCDB

-A simple Revolt Bot for experiments whit revolt.js and typescript
+A revolt cross discord bot in js using revolt.js & disord.js